php-fig/fig-standards/CONTRIBUTING.md

 # Tagging

-Tagging on utility and interface repository should be done regularly, ideally after every merge, or every batch of merges after PSR approval.
+Tagging on utility and interface repository should be done regularly, ideally after every merge, or every batch of merges after PSR approval; and on PSR approval.

 Versioning should follow semantic versioning and primarily just be simple patch fix increments (following semantic versioning).
 The first 1.0.0 tag should be